z1g-project/Ephemeral/README.md

 - Auto-Stealth Pages (Loads the pages within the current page you are on instead of loading the page classicly with the example.com/sw/)
 - Tab Cloaking - Changeable Title, Icon, and About:blank cloaking
 - Customizable! - Ephemeral has tons of other customization options for you to play with to match your preferences!
+- Built to last & fast with Wisp UV and more!
+- Importable and Exportable cookies
 - _More coming soon! ;)_

+> [!CAUTION]
+> Use cookie importing and exporting at your own risk as this can get you hacked if used malicously.

 ## Setup & installation